larryjiang/larryjiang.github.io/source/_posts/jmm-illustrated.md

 ### Preface
 Java Memory Model(abbr.
 JMM later) has been and will alway be one of the most fundamental and hardest area to understand.
 Yet, in learning java language, we just can not circumvent this topic.
-Without deep understanding of Java Memory Model, it is hard to write correct concurrent program in java. <!-- more -->However, mastering JMM needs significant system level knowledge like computer architecture, operating system knowledge, compilers, etc. This note mainly aims to record the process how I understand and learn this topic over time.
+Without deep understanding of Java Memory Model, it is hard to write correct concurrent programs in java. <!-- more -->However, mastering JMM needs significant system level knowledge like computer architecture, operating system, compilers, etc. This note mainly aims to record the process how I understand and learn this topic over time.

 ### Disclaimer
 This topic will be update to date and it is not ganranteed that opinions given here are correct.
 Origins of the references used in this paper will be given [References](#references).